 A high-protection DEET spray that can be used on clothes

 RRP: £8.99 (UK) | Bottle size: 100ml | Lasting power: 8 hours | Active ingredient: DEET

 The only spray we reviewed offering 24 hour protection (well, if diligently reapplied three times), Lifesystems Expedition Max may be overkill for a ramble in the Lake District but it’s ideal for jungle conditions or anywhere where you’ll be exposed day and night to illness-carrying insects.

 We took this spray to India (and also carried the dinkier 50ml version in our backpack when out exploring) and found it offered worry-free protection even in malarial zones.
 It can also applied to clothing as well as skin without staining them, for added protection.

 The Max spray has a thick, rather viscous consistency but a not unpleasant lemon smell but never feels like it fully dries – this is because it’s designed to form a physical barrier on your skin, but if you find sprays that don’t sink right in annoying this might not be for you.
 There’s no alcohol in the formula, though, so it won’t dry skin out.

 This formula is ideal for anyone who finds DEET irritates or dries out their skin, but still needs hardworking insect protection on their travels or in places where it’s important to avoid mosquito bites.
 You can also use this spray on children and delicate skin.
-Feedback from eczema sufferers is that this spray works a treat, without any irritation.

 Maximum all-day protection for tropical travels thanks to 50% DEET